shreeparab1890/Face-Detection-using-MTCNN-and-OpenCV/README.md

 [ipython-image]: https://img.shields.io/badge/jupyter-%23FA0F00.svg?style=for-the-badge&logo=jupyter&logoColor=white

 # Introduction
+## Face Detection
+Face detection is the process of identifying or verifying the presence of human faces in digital images or videos.
+It is a key technology behind advanced driver assistance systems (ADAS) and is used in many applications such as security, human-computer interaction, image and video indexing, and mobile photography.

+There are several methods for face detection, including Haar cascades, Single Shot MultiBox Detector (SSD), and You Only Look Once (YOLO).
+Each of these methods uses a different algorithm and has its own advantages and disadvantages.
+Haar cascades, for example, are fast and efficient, but may not be as accurate as some other methods.
+Other methods like deep learning based methods (MTCNN, RetinaFace etc) are more accurate but computationally expensive.

+It is important to note that face detection is different from face recognition which is the process of identifying a person from a digital image or video frame.

 ## MTCNN
 MTCNN stands for Multi-task Cascaded Convolutional Networks.
 It is a face detection algorithm that uses a cascaded architecture to detect faces and facial landmarks such as the eyes, nose, and mouth.
 It is trained to detect faces in images and is able to handle a wide range of face poses and scales.
 It is a popular algorithm for face detection and has been used in many applications such as face recognition and facial expression analysis.